-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with hypoplastic left heart syndrome.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with hypoplastic left heart syndrome.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.

 How it Works

 Where the beams converge, the focused ultrasound produces precise ablation (either thermal or mechanical destruction of tissue) which produces an atrial septal defect.
 This allows pulmonary venous blood returning to the left heart to be shunted to the right heart, which improves blood flow.

 An important treatment component is ensuring adequate patency of an atrial septal defect which allows pulmonary venous blood returning to the left heart to be shunted to the right heart.
 Focused ultrasound is capable of precise mechanical tissue destruction through a process known as histotripsy, and a preclinical study has already demonstrated the ability of histotripsy to noninvasively create an atrial septal defect.